diem/off-chain-reference/README.md

 The index of the documentation is a very good place to start to learn more.
 [Overview](specs/off_chain_protocol.md)

+## Status

+The specifications and code are shared here to support discussions within the Libra Association.
+Neither the specifications nor the code should be considered final, and breaking API changes are likely to occur.

 ## License

 Off-Chain API is licensed as [Apache 2.0](https://github.com/novifinancial/off-chain-api/blob/master/LICENSE).